1452712/1452712.github.io/source/_drafts/VS2017-Debugging-Tips.md

 2. Show the **Suspended Count** column by selecting it in the **Columns** list.
 3. Deselect the rows by clicking one row only.
 4. Right-click a row and select Thaw.
 The pause icon goes away on this row, indicating that the thread is no longer frozen.
 5. Switch to the code editor and click F11.
-Only the unfrozen thread runs.
-The app may also instantiate some new threads.
+Only the unfrozen thread runs.The app may also instantiate some new threads.
 Notice that any new threads are unflagged and are not frozen.

 ## Switch Between Processes